vibrantlearning/vibrantlearning.github.io/README.md

 ## About Our Club
 The Online Classes Club was created in response to the pandemic of COVID-19.
 Our online classes are for those that want to continue learning more regardless of what is going on the world.

-## Classes
-Head over to the <a href="/classes/">Classes</a> tab to find out more about the courses we offer.
+Head over to the <a href="/classes/">Classes</a> page to find out more about the courses we offer.